dgerabagi/data-curation-environment/flattened_repo.md

 |---|---|---|
 | P2-SYNTAX-01 | **View Highlighted Responses** | As a developer, I want to see AI responses with full syntax highlighting inside the Parallel Co-Pilot tabs, so I can easily distinguish between comments, keywords, and code, just like in a real editor. | - The content area of each response tab renders with syntax highlighting. <br> - Standard Markdown elements (headers, lists, bold, italics, backticks) are formatted correctly. <br> - Code blocks (e.g., ` ```typescript ... ``` `) are highlighted with the correct grammar for the specified language. <br> - The highlighting should be theme-aware, matching the user's current VS Code theme. |

-## 3. Technical Implementation Strategy (C83 & C85)
+## 3. Technical Implementation Strategy (C90)

 ### 3.1.
 Chosen Library: `starry-night`

-After research and consideration of alternatives like `refractor`, **`@wooorm/starry-night`** remains the chosen library for syntax highlighting.
+After research and consideration of alternatives like `refractor`, **`@wooorm/starry-night`** is the chosen library for syntax highlighting.

 -   **Rationale (C85):**
     -   **High Fidelity:** It uses the same TextMate grammars as VS Code itself.
 This is the most important factor, as it ensures the highlighting in our panel will be a perfect visual match to the user's native editor experience.
     -   **Backend Architecture:** Our implementation performs highlighting on the backend (in the Node.js extension host) and sends pre-rendered HTML to the frontend webview.
-This means the primary drawback of `starry-night`—its large bundle size and WASM dependency—is a non-issue for the client.
+This means the primary drawback of `starry-night`—its large bundle size—is a non-issue for the client.
 The "heavy lifting" is done by the extension's server-side process, keeping the webview lightweight and performant.
-    -   **AST Output:** It produces a HAST (HTML Abstract Syntax Tree), which provides flexibility, though our current implementation serializes it directly to an HTML string.

 ### 3.2.
 Implementation Plan

 1.  **Dependencies (`package.json`):**
-    *   Add `@wooorm/starry-night` as the core dependency.
+    *   `@wooorm/starry-night` is the core backend dependency.
-    *   Add `hast-util-to-html` to convert the abstract syntax tree to HTML.
+    *   `hast-util-to-html` is used to convert the abstract syntax tree to an HTML string.
-    *   The grammars are now dynamically imported by `starry-night` itself, removing the need to add individual language packages.
+    *   `react-markdown` is added as a frontend dependency to handle the rendering of non-code markdown content (lists, bold, etc.).

 2.  **Backend (`fs.service.ts`):**
-    *   Create a new `async handleSyntaxHighlightRequest({ code, lang, id })` method.
+    *   The `handleSyntaxHighlightRequest({ code, lang, id })` method is implemented.
-    *   This method will initialize `starry-night` with all common grammars.
+    *   It initializes `starry-night` with a set of common grammars.
-    *   It will use `starryNight.highlight(code, scope)` where `scope` is determined from the language identifier (e.g., 'typescript' -> 'source.ts').
+    *   It uses `starryNight.highlight(code, scope)` where `scope` is determined from the language identifier (e.g., 'typescript' -> 'source.ts').
-    *   It will convert the resulting `hast` tree to an HTML string using `toHtml`.
+    *   It converts the resulting `hast` tree to an HTML string using `toHtml`.
-    *   This HTML string will be sent back to the client via a new IPC channel, including the `id` to match the request.
+    *   This HTML string is sent back to the client via the `SendSyntaxHighlight` IPC channel, including the `id` to match the request.

 3.  **IPC Channels:**
-    *   `ClientToServerChannel.RequestSyntaxHighlight`: Payload `{ code: string, lang: string, id: string }`.
+    *   `ClientToServerChannel.RequestSyntaxHighlight`: Payload `{ code: string; lang: string, id: string }`.
     *   `ServerToClientChannel.SendSyntaxHighlight`: Payload `{ highlightedHtml: string, id: string }`.

 4.  **Frontend (`parallel-copilot.view/view.tsx`):**
-    *   The view will be split into two panes: an editable `<textarea>` on the left and a read-only preview `<div>` on the right.
-    *   The `onPaste` and `onChange` handlers for the textarea will be updated.
-They will parse the content to find code blocks (e.g., ` ```typescript ... ``` `).
+    *   After a response is parsed into `parsedContent`, the view iterates through `parsedContent.files`.
-    *   For each code block found, it will generate a unique ID (the full block content itself) and send a `RequestSyntaxHighlight` message to the backend with the block's content, language, and the ID.
+    *   For each file block, it sends a `RequestSyntaxHighlight` message to the backend.
-    *   A new state variable, e.g., `highlightedBlocks: Map<string, string>`, will store the HTML returned from the backend, keyed by the unique ID.
+    *   A state map (`highlightedCodeBlocks: Map<string, string>`) caches the HTML returned from the backend.
-    *   The right-hand preview pane will render the full response.
-When it encounters a code block, it will look up the highlighted HTML in the state and render it using `dangerouslySetInnerHTML`.
-This provides a live, highlighted preview as the user edits or pastes content.
+    *   The component that renders the file's code uses `dangerouslySetInnerHTML` to display the highlighted HTML.
+    *   The `summary` and `courseOfAction` sections are rendered using the `<ReactMarkdown>` component to display formatted text.
 </file>

 <file path="src/Artifacts/A49.
 DCE - Phase 2 - File Association & Diffing Plan.md">